-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the business-type activities and the discretely presented component unit of Cameron University (the University), as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise the University's basic financial statements, and have issued our report thereon dated October 29, 2021.
-Our report contained a reference to the report of other auditors, an emphasis of matter paragraph regarding the reporting entity, and an other matters paragraph regarding omission of required supplementary information.
-The financial statements of Cameron University Foundation, a discretely presented component unit, were not audited in accordance with Government Auditing Standards and, accordingly, this report does not include reporting on internal control over financial reporting or instances of reportable noncompliance associated with Cameron University Foundation.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the business-type activities and the discretely presented component unit of Cameron University (the University) as of and for the year ended June 30, 2022 and the related notes to the financial statements, which collectively comprise the University's basic financial statements, and have issued our report thereon dated October 28, 2022, which contained "Emphasis of Matter" paragraphs regarding the reporting entity and a change in accounting principles.
+Our report includes a reference to other auditors who audited the financial statements of Cameron University Foundation, Inc. (the Foundation), as described in our report on the University's financial statements.
+The financial statements of the Foundation were not audited in accordance with Government Auditing Standards and, accordingly, this report does not include reporting on internal control over financial reporting or compliance and other matters associated with the Foundation or that are reported on separately by those auditors who audited the financial statements of

-Internal Control over Financial Reporting
+Report on Internal Control over Financial Reporting